State Bicycle 4130 ALL-ROAD Review: Is It Really That Good?

 The 4130 ALL-ROAD allows you to choose between 700c slick tires, more suitable for fast-paced riding, or 650b knobby high-volume tires for challenging terrain.

-By the way, the wheels are tubeless-ready, which is not common for gravel bikes in this price range.
+You can choose the tires that match your preferred terrain and riding style or opt for both wheelsets.
+As a bonus, the wheels are tubeless-ready, which is uncommon for gravel bikes in this price range.
 Another point for the 4130!

 Brakes